adamkali/blog.kalilarosa.xyz/content/about/_index.md

 > If you want to people to think you are the smartest in the room; make everyone else in the feel smarter.
 If you want everyone to think you are dumb; make them feel dumb.

 There was something about that quote that resonated with me.
-My late grandfather, Zdizlaw Szewcyck, my dad would always said that he could make anyone feel smart.
+My late grandfather Zdzislaw Szewczyk, my dad would always said that he could make anyone feel smart.
 And if I wanted to someone to put me on their team, I should try to show them that I would need to show the interviewer not some polished version of myself.
 I had to make them see that I could be a team player that would make them proud.

 So, when I interviewed at Legal Automation Systems, I shot my shot and decided to sell who I was.
 I knocked out the phone interview easy as pie.
 I knew how to do the coding project as if it was second nature.
 And when the in-person interview came along, I defended the project and had a blast with the team.

 ## The Waiting Game
 One day went by and I was working a 4 shift as a tutor, and then an 8 hour shift as a home help aide.
 No call.
 Next day a twelve hour shift with a 98 year old man named Jack Herman.
 I told him what was happening, and to be honest with you I had know idea if he was listening.
 Yet this time he was lucid and told me that he was sure that I was going to get the job. a couple more days of 12 hour shifts with Jack and I was starting to loose hope.
 Infact, I was scheduling a call with another interviewer.
 I got out of a 4 hour shift with tutoring, and then was running home for lunch before I had to get to another 12 hour shift with Jack and he had been particularly bad that week.
 And the interview that i was supposed to have the next day was postponned.

-I got a phone call and was about ready to bite off the had of who ever called.
+I got a phone call and was about ready to bite off the head of who ever called.
 I did not even read the call ID.
 I was such a zombie that I answered the phone with "What's up".
 Brett my interviewer from Legal Automation Systems, called to offer me the job.
 I nearly broke down in tears: *I was now a Software Engineer!*

 ## Where Am I at now